dankuck/dankuck.github.io/_posts/2017-04-07-who-guessers.md

 When you've eliminated all but one character you shout the name and win.

 If you're wrong, you lose.
-If you did it right you're not wrong.
-You could be wrong if you answered too early.
-For example, if your opponent has two cards left on their board, then they are about to win, so you might be best off just guessing from the cards you have remaining.
+In normal play, you shouldn't be wrong.
+But you could be wrong if you answered too early.
+For example, if your opponent has two cards left on their board then they are about to win, and your best move might be to guess.

 So the game is all about asking the right questions.
 Any strategy you use will be about that.